kvalge/movies-security-docker-spring/README.md

 # Movie Project
 The movie application which allows to manage authenticated and authorized users and movies.
 Back-end project to github.com/kvalge/movies-security-docker-angular.
 Used IDE: IntelliJ 2023.1 EAP.

 ### Containerization
 Created Dockerfile and docker-compose.yml to containerize application and Postgres db.

 ### Project structure
+analytics directory to return statistical analysis of categories (genres) and movies.
-config directory to manage authentication and authorization.
+config to manage authentication and authorization.
 domain to manage functionalities.
 infrastructure to manage exceptions.
 login to authenticate users logins.
 validation to handle user input validation methods.
 javadoc directory with index.html file to get general overview of the project.

 ### Functionalities
-category: for movie categories with add, get all, get by name and delete functionalities.
+category: for movie categories (genres) with add, get all, get by name and delete functionalities.
 movie: add, get by name, get all, update and delete functionalities.
 moviedetails: to add and manage detailed info to movies.
 role: add new and delete functionalities.
 Roles are ADMIN and USER.
 user: get all, get by username and delete functionalities.
 register: register user functionality.
 rental: add and manage rental data.

 ### Testing
 For unit testing it is used the Postgres db or Mockito framework.